intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 chosen pseudonyms are more frequently used for new actions (making them, from an observer's or attacker's perspective, unlinkable)."

-The "anonymitity level" of a given identity exists on a scale, not a clear line between real identity, pseudonymity, and anonymity.
+The "anonymity level" of a given identity exists on a scale, not a clear line between real identity, pseudonymity, and anonymity.
 Some techniques for partitioning contexts assign new pseudonymous or anonymous identities to clients within the context, and the selection of these and the set of users that share the identity can greatly impact how effective